redhat-microservices/lab_swarm_forge-keycloak/README.md

 Basically there are 2 main paths to chose from, either you start from scratch or you decide to decompose an existing application into  set of microservices.
 In the next section we will focus on the former, known as greenfiled.
 Then later on we will explore also how one can take an existing application and transform it to use Wildfly-Swarm.

-While a microservices architecture doesn't mandate using a specific language for implemention we decided here to take a pragmatic approach, we will choose the Java EE path with Wildfly-Swarm, then later in our demo, once we completed our basic app, we will explore how these services can interact wih other services that may use Spring Boot, Vert.X, Node.JS or anything you may want to use.
+While a microservices architecture doesn't mandate using a specific language for implementation we decided here to take a pragmatic approach, we will choose the Java EE path with Wildfly-Swarm, then later in our demo, once we completed our basic app, we will explore how these services can interact wih other services that may use Spring Boot, Vert.X, Node.JS or anything you may want to use.
 But let's keep that for the last section.
 ![Overall Demo Workflow](images/msademo-overall-workflow.png)